MediaComem/comem-archidep/ex/floodit-deployment.md

 ### :boom: System debugging

-You can display the last few lines of the logs of your `floodit` Systemd service with the following command:
+You can display the last few lines of the logs of your `floodit` systemd service with the following command:

 ```bash